Update: Feb, 2021

-Yes I have heard of job coaching, but it is a good idea but only if the job coach has specific concrete strategies to use.
+Yes I have heard of job coaching, and it is a good idea, but only if the job coach has specific concrete strategies to use.
 I would recommend you explore www.timetimer.com to help him recognize the amount of time he needs to stay focused before he can take a break.
-Sleeping on a job is never acceptable; it doesn't matter if he has social learning challenges - he has to be accountable to other (unless he is really aloof and can’t understand?)
+Sleeping on a job is never acceptable; it doesn't matter if he has social learning challenges - he has to be accountable to others (unless he is really aloof and can’t understand?).
 There are many adults with social learning issues who have no sense of urgency or time, but they are not high functioning individuals.
-Sometimes when students get a diagnosis related to social skill problems, we let them be far less accountable to others because they their diagnosis… but by the time they enter the adult work world they are held to the same accountability standard as everyone else!
+Sometimes when students get a diagnosis related to social skill problems, we let them be far less accountable to others because of their diagnosis… but by the time they enter the adult work world they are held to the same accountability standard as everyone else!

 Help your employee to break down his time and task requirements.